How to Create Effective Sales Collateral – Content and Design Best Practices

 A landing page is unique because it can fit in different phases of the buyer journey.
 You can have landing pages designed for the early awareness stage or use landing pages to deliver more technical information for a user closer to deciding.

-Different elements on a landing page, e.g., chatbots, inspire users to stay on the page longer, make a purchase, or leave a review.
+Different elements on a landing page, e.g., chatbots or creating a logo, inspire users to stay on the page longer, make a purchase, or leave a review.

 Prospects access landing pages by clicking on an ad, a link you shared via email, or through a social media post.